Preparing to relocate to the UK

 - How to find childcare?

 - How much does childcare cost in the UK?

 - Are there any Government schemes to help me?

-Registering with your local police station is quite an easy process, although not essential for everybody.
-You can determine whether you need to register with a police station by checking whether you have a visa vignette (sticker) in your passport.
+Registering with your local police station is quite an easy process, although it’s not essential for everybody to do; You can determine whether you need to register with a police station by checking whether you have a visa vignette (sticker) in your passport.

 - If you do have a visa vignette in your passport, then you are unlikely to need to register with a local police station

 - If you do not have the visa vignette in your passport, there will be instruction for you to register with your local police station

 If you’d like a copy of our relocation checklist, simply contact our team and we’ll send you one.